Core Concepts

 getCurrentData(): TData | null;

 }The set* methods are the only way to change state from inside a subclass.
-Consumers (ViewModels) receive read-only observables — they cannot push to the subjects directly.
+Consumers (ViewModels) receive read-only signals — they cannot write to the underlying signal directly, only read (.get()/.peek()) or subscribe.

 BaseModel